SzymiYay/SzymiYay/README.md

 ### Student of the AGH University of Science and Technology
 I am looking for an internship as a software developer.
-Availability from July 2023 and willing to continue working after the internship.
+Availability from May 2023 and willing to continue working after the internship.

 I see myself as a programmer with a strong focus on creating good code that is easy to read, extend and maintain.
 I am also a proponent of TDD, an agile